 Listen to his interview with Cialdini, titled “How to Persuade without Pressure."

 Watch “How to Teach Business Acumen to Salespeople” to learn about the importance of being able to talk numbers and finance with business leaders, with guest Julie Thomas, CEO of ValueSelling Associates.

 With more than a million views on his channel, Gschwandtner is delivering lots of value to lots of salespeople.

 Mark Hunter, also known as The Sales Hunter, is the author of "High Profit Selling" and an in-demand speaker and workshop facilitator.
 As an 18-year sales veteran of multiple Fortune 500 companies before starting his consultancy, he knows what he’s talking about.

 In most of his videos, Hunter offers tips on how best to improve your close rate by fine-tuning your negotiation skills.

 For a taste of his videos and his expertise, watch "3 Fatal Mistakes When Giving Your Price."

 Learn about Hunter’s three T’s of negotiating (time, trust, and tactics) in “Negotiation Skills that Rock.”

-Accomplished Sales Consultants
+Videos by Accomplished Sales Consultants

 Believe it or not, before the internet (or YouTube) existed, not every expert was famous.
 I know -- it's hard to believe that expertise was built client by client, engagement by engagement.
 But the experts below were coaching salespeople while the YouTube co-founders were still in diapers.
 Recognizing YouTube’s ability to reach a global audience, these experts are tapping into it to reach well beyond their tight-knit circles of satisfied clients.